-A licensed Technical and Safety Inspector shall have the responsibility for approving each car before it is allowed to take part in a competition.
-The inspection procedures used to carry out this responsibility are set out in Section 8.
+A licensed Technical and Safety Inspector shall have the responsibility for approving each car before it is allowed to take part in a competition following the procedures defined in Section 8.
 A driver or entrant whose car is disapproved and who drives it in competition or who presents it for recheck after disapproval without the corrections specified may be penalized.